 On this day, millions of Muslims pilgrims travel to the plains of Arafat, where they first combine their Dhuhr and Asr prayers and then spend the entire day making Dua.

-They stand until sunset facing the Qiblah and seeking forgiveness for their sins.
+They stand until sunset facing the Qiblah, seeking forgiveness for their sins.
 This is the most important ritual of the Hajj, without which the Hajj would be incomplete.

 As the Prophet (saw) said, ’Hajj is ‘Arafah’ (Nasa’i).

 The thought of there being no Hajj is sad and disappointing, but it is important that we continue be steadfast in our intentions.
-SubhanAllah, this is an amazing opportunity to be forgiven for sins we have committed and are yet to commit, so we really need to make the most of this day, just as we did in Ramadan, when the mosques were closed for Taraweah prayers.
+SubhanAllah, this is an amazing opportunity to be forgiven for sins we have committed and are yet to commit, so we really need to make the most of this day, just as we did in Ramadan.

 The day of Arafah is the pinnacle of the first ten days of Dhu al Hijjah just like how Laylatul Qadr is the pinnacle of the last ten nights of Ramadan.